 CSP A Chip Scale Package or Chip-Scale Package (CSP) is a type of integrated circuit package.
 Originally, CSP was the acronym for chip-size packaging.
 Since only a few packages are chip size, the meaning of the acronym was adapted to chip-scale packaging.

 CTE Coefficient of Thermal Expansion (CTE), expressed in ppm/ºC, which should be roughly matched to the expansion requirements of claddings, devices to be mounted on the surface and thermal planes buried in the interior.

-Curing The act of applying heat to a material in order to produce a bond.
+Curing is The act of applying heat to a material in order to produce a bond.

 Cut lines The cut line is going to be used to program the router path and it represents the board outside edge.

 D code datum in Gerber files which acts as a command to a photoplotter.
 A D code in a Gerber file takes the form of a number prefixed by the letter.
 “D20”.

 Date Code Date Code is the week time of PCB manufacturing.
 The format can be WWYY or YYWW.
 Y means Year and W means Week.